-Paul Ash attended the University of California at Davis, where he earned a bachelor's degree in agricultural economics.
-After working in the private sector for several years, including time spent overseas in agricultural development, Paul returned to school to earn his master's degree in business from San Francisco State University.
+Paul Ash attended the University of California at Davis, where he earned a bachelor’s degree in agricultural economics.
+After working in the private sector for several years, including time spent overseas in agricultural development, Paul returned to school to earn his master’s degree in business from San Francisco State University.
 Paul has worked in nonprofit management since 1984, and has lead the SF-Marin Food Bank as executive director since 1989.
-Paul's commitment to ending hunger in San Francisco has enabled the growth of the Food Bank to skyrocket from distributing just under three million pounds of food when he started in 1989 to more than 47 million pounds this past year.
+Paul’s commitment to ending hunger in San Francisco has enabled the growth of the Food Bank to skyrocket from distributing just under three million pounds of food when he started in 1989 to about 48 million pounds this past year.
 The SF-Marin Food Bank distributes more fresh produce per person in poverty than any food bank in the United States.

 Paul has served on the Board of Directors of Feeding America, Feeding America’s national affiliates council and is on the board of the California Association of Food Banks and other nonprofit organizations in the Bay Area.
 He lives in Oakland with his wife and two children.